 Of course there always exists a function I with a total derivative equal to D but the question is whether for arbitrary f^i the integral I is functionally dependent only on the f^i and their derivatives, and not on integrals of f^i .
 Preconditions:

 D is a polynomial in the f^i and their derivatives.
 The number of functions and variables is free.
 For deciding the existence of I only, the explicit occurrence of the variables x^i is arbitrary.
 In order to actually calculate I explicitly, D must have the property that all terms in D must either contain an unknown function of x^k or must be formally integrable w.r.t. x^k .
-That means if I exists then only a special explicit occurrence of x^k can prevent the calculation of x^k .
+That means if I exists then only a special explicit occurrence of x^k can prevent the calculation of I and furthermore only in those terms which do not contain any unknown function of x^k .
 If such terms occur in D and I exists then I can still be expressed as a polynomial in the f^i, f^i, \dots and terms containing indefinite integrals with integrands explicit in x^k .
 Algorithm:

 Successive partial integration of the term with the highest x^k -derivative of any f^i .
 By that the differential order w.r.t. x^k is reduced successively.
 This procedure is always applicable because steps involve only differentiations and the polynomial integration $(\int h^n \frac{\partial h}{\partial x} dx = h^{n+1}/(n+1))$ where h is a partial derivative of some function f^i .
-For a more detailed description see [12].
+For a more detailed description see [14].